Abelian Duality for Generalised Maxwell Theories: Introduction and Motivation

 \subsection{Acknowledgements}

-I would like to thank Kevin Costello for many helpful ideas and discussions throughout this project, and Josh Shadlen for some of the initial ideas on how to view abelian duality for expectation values as a version of Plancherel's theorem.
-I would also like to thank Saul Glasman, Sam Gunningham, Owen Gwilliam, Boris Hanin, Theo Johnson-Freyd, David Nadler, Toly Preygel, Nick Rozenblyum and Jesse Wolfson for helpful conversations.
+I would like to thank Kevin Costello for many helpful ideas and discussions throughout this project, and Thel Seraphim for some of the initial ideas on how to view abelian duality for expectation values as a version of Plancherel's theorem.
+I would also like to thank Saul Glasman, Sam Gunningham, Owen Gwilliam, Boris Hanin, Theo Johnson-Freyd, David Nadler, Toly Preygel, Nick Rozenblyum and Jesse Wolfson for helpful conversations, and the anonymous referees for many useful comments and corrections.
 Finally, I'd like to thank Theo Johnson-Freyd, Aron Heleodoro and Philsang Yoo for carefully reading an earlier draft and offering many helpful comments and corrections.
+Figures were created using the diagramming software \emph{Dia}.